Have you been asked to plan your friend’s Hen Do? Or maybe you are the Bride and

 Ask the Bride what it is that she wants for her hen do.
-Does she want to go to somewhere hot and sunny for a week or to a country house for the weekend?
-Maybe she just wants a low key hen do with a meal and night out in the local town or an afternoon tea in a posh hotel?
+Does she want to go to somewhere hot and sunny for a week?
+A country house for the weekend?
+Maybe she just wants a low key hen do with a meal and night out in the local town.
+Or even an afternoon tea in a posh hotel?
 While she doesn’t need to know every teeny tiny detail of the plans make sure you plan a hen do that that she will love.
 If the Bride is someone who loves to be pampered at a spa don’t go booking a Sky Diving experience, even if it does sound like a lot of fun!!

 Make up a list of all the people that the bride wants to invite to the hen do.
-While not everyone will be able to attend it gives you a rough idea of numbers on what you are booking for.
+While not everyone will be able to attend it gives you a rough idea of numbers for booking.
 Also it will mean that you won’t miss out on the people she would like there the most like Great Auntie Mabel or her friend at work that you have never met.

-Decide on a date for the hen do which is normally at least two weeks in advance, this gives the Bride time to recover and allows her to complete all the last minute preparations in the run up to her wedding day.
-It also makes it easier when looking at venues, activities, etc as you know if they will be available on those dates.
+Decide on a date for the hen do which is normally at least two weeks in advance.
+This will give the Bride time to recover and allow her to complete all the last minute prep before her wedding day.
+It will also make it easier when looking at venues, activities, etc as you know if they will be available on those dates.
 Remember and have a date for the guests to RSVP otherwise you will be chasing numbers for ages.

 Now that you know how many people will be coming and have a date in mind it’s time to find somewhere to hold the hen do.
 Places do get booked up quite quickly especially over the Summer months so you may need to act fast if you find something suitable.
 Whether it’s a hotel, B&B, serviced apartment or converted barn make sure it has enough beds for everyone.
 No one wants to wake up hungover in a sleeping bag on the floor!

-Don’t forget about the travel too, if you are renting a house for the weekend think about transport there, will people take their own cars or do you need to hire a minibus.
-If you are staying local will you be needing to book taxis to take you to the planned activities, at least this way it keeps everyone together.
+Don’t forget about the travel too.
+If you are renting a house for the weekend think about transport there.
+Will people take their own cars or do you need to hire a minibus?
+If you are staying local will you be needing to book taxis to take you to the planned activities.

 Depending on what you have planned the budget is going to vary greatly.
 A hen do abroad may mean that less people will attend due to costs, childcare, holiday allowance at work, etc. Set a realistic budget on how much the hen do is likely to cost; include travel and accommodation if required, food, drinks, activities, etc plus a little bit extra for anything unexpected.
 You don’t want to turn round nearer the time and say “Soz Gemma, I didn’t add in the cost of the nibbles/Krug/unicorn so you need to pay an extra £156 each!”
 Also be transparent on how much things are and give a breakdown of costs so the hens know exactly what is included in the price.